Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Proof of online performance bound

 Thus $T_{\pi}^\ast$ represents the expected value of discounted difference between two time steps of the stochastic process.
-Both operators define a continuous linear map and are adjoint,
+Both operators define a continuous linear map on the corresponding spaces and are adjoints of each other, i.e.,

-see \cite[section 6.3]{hernandez_2012_discreteTimeMCP}.
-The online performance bound for discrete space is proven by inverting the transition kernel matrix, see \cite[Theorem 1]{vanRoy_linApproxDP}.
-The adjoint property of $T_{\pi}$ and $T_{\pi}^\ast$ can be seen as a parallel to inverting the transition kernel.
+see \cite[Section 6.3]{hernandez_2012_discreteTimeMCP}.
+The online performance bound for finite space is proven by inverting the transition kernel matrix, see \cite[Theorem 1]{vanRoy_linApproxDP}.
+The adjoint property of $T_{\pi}$ and $T_{\pi}^\ast$ can be seen as a counterpart to inverting the transition kernel.

 A required identity is that the online performance can be expressed in terms of the stage cost and the frequency measure defined in Section \ref{sec:bounds_online}.
-Given a policy, $\pi:\mcal{X} \rightarrow \mcal{U}$ and the expected state frequency with respect to that policy, $\tilde{\mu}$, the online performance is expressed as,
+Given a policy, $\pi:\mcal{X} \rightarrow \mcal{U}$ and the expected state frequency with respect to that policy, $\tilde{\mu}$, the online performance is expressed as:

 When the left hand side is integrated over the initial state distribution, $\nu$, then $\tilde{\mu}$ is chosen accordingly.